 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-- In another saucepan, melt the butter, sugars and syrup on a low heat for a few minutes.
+Two: In another saucepan, melt the butter, sugars, and syrup on a low heat for a few minutes until combined.

-- Spread over the apples pressing down lightly with your hand.
+Five: Spread over the apples pressing down lightly with a spoon.

-- Make sure you firmly pack down the flapjack mixture into the tin, to ensure they stick together and don't crumble when cut.
+- Firmly pack down the flapjack mixture into the baking tin, to ensure they stick together and don't crumble when cut.

-- Allow the flapjacks to cool completely before cutting into squares.
-To speed up the process you can place the tin in the fridge for 1 hour.
+- Allow the flapjacks to cool completely before cutting them into squares.
+To speed up the process you can place the baking tin in the fridge for 1 hour.

 🍴 Serving suggestions

 These easy apple flapjacks are perfect for snacks, picnics, and lunchboxes.
-They also make a delicious dessert with creamy custard.
+They also make a delicious dessert with creamy custard or vanilla ice cream.

 📖 Variations